chiquitafajita/wellnessjournal/README.md

 Since the app's functionality depends largely on consistent usage, it is difficult to create unit tests for any individual feature.

-Nevertheless, we have developed two unit tests for use in the Unity Editor.
+Nevertheless, we have developed two unit tests for use in the Unity Editor, using the Unity Test Framework (UTF).

 ## Recent Features